carlosdaniiel07/personal-finances/README.md

 ![](https://i.imgur.com/pHdPftf.png)

 ## About
 Personal Finances is a simple personal finances managament system.
-With it you can manage your finances, inserting your expenses and your savings in a custom created account and divide them by category and by subcategory
+With it you can manage your finances inserting your expenses and your savings in a custom created account and divide them by category and by subcategory

 ## Features
 * Debit and credit movements insertion